Applying to the Genetic Counseling Program

 • Three letters of recommendation.

 • A statement describing personal and professional reasons for pursuing a career in genetic counseling.
-Please limit the essay to 750 words, double-spaced.
+In addition, please include personal experiences and/or attributes that would prepare you to provide inclusive genetic counseling to a diverse patient population.
+Please limit the essay to 1000 words, double-spaced.

 • Proof of Genetic Counseling Admissions Match registration through National Match Services (NMS) at https://natmatch.com/gcadmissions.
 See below for additional information.